zitadel/zitadel/apps/login/readme.md

 The Login UI should provide the following functionality:

 - **Login API:** Request and Submit state to the Login API
-- **Server Components:** Making server-first the default for the most dynamic applications.
+- **Server Components:** Making server-first the default even for the most dynamic applications.
 - **Streaming:** Display instant loading states and stream in updates (Register with [Liquid](https://liquidjs.com/))

 ## Running Locally